mysteriouspants/mysteriouspants.com/_posts/2021-07-21-reactive-rocket-on-lambda.md

 Next up the site we have in S3.
 We want it to be accessible from `http://www.pax-imperia.com`, but users who access `http://pax-imperia.com` should get redirected to the `www` subdomain for convenience.

 We'll start with the redirect, which will require another bucket configured to redirect to to `www` subdomain.
+The redirect is conditional so that if you create any more stacks under the same domain only one can "win" the redirect from the top level domain.
+Otherwise they fight over who gets to create the right bucket, and nobody likes that.

 > Note that S3 does not support HTTPS/TLS websites!
 You must use CloudFront for that, although it is more expensive.
 Here we have the API secured with HTTPS but not the static website parts.
 Pick a security stance that best matches your use case.